 Always Audit Your Work

-Before ending the interview, Jonathan was kind enough to share a valuable tip:
+Before ending the interview, Johnathan was kind enough to share a valuable tip:

 “The thing that’s been the most value for us is, think of yourself as somebody who’s always trying to figure out what’s wrong with your own business.
 Like how are you, what we call auditing, and how are you always trying to make things better, and how are you trying to make progress?